-EFRAG acknowledges that the annual cohort requirement is a trade-offpractical simplification between tracking individual contracts developing a more principle-based solution that was dismissed as unduly burdensome and ensuringmeeting the recognitionreporting objectives of onerous contracts even where there are contracts with similar risks but different levelsthe level of profitabilityaggregation.
+EFRAG acknowledges that the annual cohort requirement is a practical simplification between developing a more principle-based solution that was dismissed as unduly burdensome and meeting the reporting objectives of the level of aggregation.
 Nonetheless, EFRAG considers that the requirement leads to unnecessary cost in some fact patterns, in particular for contracts with cash flows that affect or are affected by cash flows to policyholders of other contracts.
 Feedback from EFRAG's constituents confirms that the issue relates to contracts with the characteristics described in B67 - B71 of IFRS 17 that have 'substantial' risk sharing.
 Most of these contracts that prevail in European jurisdictions are eligible for the variable fee approach.
 In some jurisdictions the issue relates to contracts eligible for the general model.

-EFRAG therefore believes that it is worth re-considering whether in certain cases the annual cohortscohort requirement is justified for such contracts.
-EFRAG recommends that the IASB consider developing an exception for such contracts, starting from paragraph BC138; the exception should be reflective of the reporting objectives of the level of aggregation requirements in IFRS 17 and of their economic characteristics.
+EFRAG therefore believes that it is worth re-considering whether the annual cohort requirement is justified for such contracts.
+EFRAG recommends that the IASB consider developing an exception for such contracts, reflective of the reporting objectives of the level of aggregation requirements in IFRS 17 and of their economic characteristics.

-- 5466 The unit of account in IFRS 17 is a group of contracts at initial recognition; the same grouping is kept for (i) the determination of the CSM, (ii) its release pattern over the coverage period of the contracts in the group and (iii) the discount rate for accretion of interest on the CSM in the General Model. - 5267 First, insurers have to identify 'portfolios' of contracts that are subject to similar risks and that are managed together.
-The portfolios are then divided into three groups: - (a) onerous contracts, if any; - (b) contracts that at initial recognition have no significant possibility of becoming onerous subsequently, if any; and - (c) other contracts, if any. - 5368 Paragraph 22 of IFRS 17 requires additionally that an entity shall not include contracts issued more than one year apart in the same group. - 5469 With reference to specific fact patterns, EFRAG has heard major concerns from constituents that a group of contracts cannot include contracts issued more than one year apart.
-In particular, stakeholders consider that: - (a) the requirements will not provide users of financial statements with useful information: - (b) implementing the requirements is a major challenge and the benefits do not outweigh the costs; and

-(c) the requirements are unnecessary because an entity can achieve the same outcome without applying those requirements.
+- 66 The unit of account in IFRS 17 is a group of contracts at initial recognition; the same grouping is kept for (i) the determination of the CSM, (ii) its release pattern over the coverage period of the contracts in the group and (iii) the discount rate for accretion of interest on the CSM in the General Model. - 67 First, insurers have to identify 'portfolios' of contracts that are subject to similar risks and that are managed together.
+The portfolios are then divided into three groups: - (a) onerous contracts, if any; - (b) contracts that at initial recognition have no significant possibility of becoming onerous subsequently, if any; and - (c) other contracts, if any. - 68 Paragraph 22 of IFRS 17 requires additionally that an entity shall not include contracts issued more than one year apart in the same group. - 69 With reference to specific fact patterns, EFRAG has heard major concerns from constituents that a group of contracts cannot include contracts issued more than one year apart.
+In particular, stakeholders consider that: - (a) the requirements will not provide users of financial statements with useful information; - (b) implementing the requirements is a major challenge and the benefits do not outweigh the costs; and - (c) the requirements are unnecessary because an entity can achieve the same outcome without applying those requirements.